 RingCentral’s Call Controller is a softphone with some Microsoft integration, but mainly it stands on its own as a phone and virtual fax portal.
 Nextiva’s Toolbar is a desktop integration application without a softphone.
 Remember that any softphone desktop or mobile app that supports SIP will work with Nextiva.

-If you are looking for an inexpensive plan just to get you started, Nextiva has a 100 minute plan for $8.95.
+If you are looking for an inexpensive plan just to get you started, Nextiva pricing includes a 100 minute plan for $8.95.
 RingCentral has only unlimited plans, and both Nextiva have the same prices for unlimited plans if you are comparing up to 19 users.

 Finally, RingCentral and Nextiva both promise 99.9% uptime.